Iraqi archaeologist, museums champion, dies at 80

-BAGHDAD (AP) — An Iraqi archaeologist, who lent her expertise to rebuild the collection at the National Museum after it was looted in 2003, has died.
+BAGHDAD (AP) — An Iraqi archaeologist, who lent her expertise to rebuilding the National Museum’s collection after it was looted in 2003, has died at the age of 80.

-Lamia al-Gailani was a devotee of Iraq’s heritage and museums, and one of the first female Iraqi archaeologists to excavate the country’s ancient sites.
+Lamia al-Gailani’s family says she passed away on Friday in Amman, Jordan.
+She was a devotee of Iraq’s heritage and museums, and one of the first female Iraqi archaeologists to excavate the country’s ancient sites.

 In the years following the 2003 U.S. invasion, al-Gailani helped identify and recover artefacts stolen from the National Museum in Baghdad for its reopening in 2015.